CommerceExperts/searchhub-docs/docs/smartquery/user-stories.rst

 Technical hint
   - It is possible that search managers create redirects to filtered search result pages of that same query, for example "running shoes" are redirected to ``..?q=running+shoes&cat=Sports/Running``.
+    The problem is that without a "safety switch," the system might receive a redirect-URL from smartQuery and try to redirect the user all over again, creating an infinite loop.
-    To avoid endless redirect loops, those redirects should generally be flagged as "redirected" and not used again by smartQuery.
+    To prevent this, all redirects should generally be flagged as "redirected" and not used again by smartQuery.
 The returned masterQuery can still be used to map to the best query.
+    Example:
+        - Set the Redirect Flag: A search query that is mapped to a redirect, must explicitly flagged.
+For example by appending ``&redirected=true`` to the request URL.
+        - System Behavior: At your smartQuery integration this flag must be used to skip using a potentially returned redirect.
+        - Using masterQuery: Even with the flag set, the masterQuery returned by smartQuery should still be used as the query that is sent to your search engine.

 smartQuery Query Testing Support